-And we have responded quickly to flex and adapt our support services to meet people’s changing needs:
+And we responded quickly to flex and adapt our support services to meet people’s changing needs.
+We:

 - harnessed our Funding Scotland portal and networks to share news of funding opportunities

-- Claimed £606k (to date) back from the HMRC job retention scheme on behalf of our payroll clients
+- claimed over £600K back from the HMRC job retention scheme on behalf of our payroll clients

 - switched to publishing our monthly Third Force News (TFN) magazine in an e-reader format and opened up the TFN archive online